avineshhhhh/ai-take-home-test/README.md

 b.
 After compiling the code I realised that I was missing a lot of libraries and packages that were required to be installed in the IDE, like omegaconf for the YAML file, hydra, dotenv, wandb etc.

 c.
-The final steps include Making the model (i.e filling out the missing code in the mnist_gan_model.py) and testing the model (this process failed for me due to IDE and configuration issues on my M1 mac).
+The final steps include Making the model (i.e filling out the missing code in the mnist_gan_model.py) and testing the model (this process failed for me due to IDE and configuration issues on my M1 macbook).

 4.